libvips/nip2-extras/README.md

 * Click the left mouse button in the blank section on the right of the Toolkits window.
 * You can now either copy and paste the text for your new tool into the window, or directly write a new tool by typing in the required code.
 * Once you are ready you can add the new tool to the list simply by selecting any of the other Toolkits in the list.
-  * This will make your tool accessable in your current nip2 window, but it has not saved your work.
+  * This will make your tool accessible in your current nip2 window, but it has not saved your work.
   * If there is a problem with your code you will get an error message at this point.
 * To save your new tool, re-select the Toolkit that you added it to and then save it using the following menu options: **File > Save Toolkit**.

 # Moving new toolkits and tools when upgrading
 All new toolkits and tools are saved locally on your computer in a specific **start** folder related to the current version of nip2.
-When you upgrade your software to a new version of nip2 these extra files are not automatically copied accross and you will need to do this manually.
+When you upgrade your software to a new version of nip2 these extra files are not automatically copied across and you will need to do this manually.
 Please see the notes above relating to finding your current **start** folder.